 Hierarchical clustering can be a valuable tool for uncovering additional information from the Titanic dataset.
 It allows us to group passengers based on their characteristics, identify patterns and relationships, detect outliers, and determine the optimal number of clusters.
 By utilizing hierarchical clustering, we can gain deeper insights into the factors that influenced the survival of passengers on the Titanic.

-- What is the difference between bandwidth and radius in the context of mean shift clustering?
+- What is the difference between k-means and mean shift clustering algorithms?